ObolNetwork/obol-docs/docs/getting_started/quickstart_group.md

 Using a remote beacon node will impact the performance of your Distributed Validator and should be used sparingly.
 :::

-If you already have a mainnet beacon node running somewhere and you want to use that instead of running EL (`nethermind`) & CL (`lighthouse`) as part of the repo, you can disable these images.
+If you already have a beacon node running somewhere and you want to use that instead of running EL (`nethermind`) & CL (`lighthouse`) as part of the repo, you can disable these images.
 To do so, follow these steps:

 1. Copy the `docker-compose.override.yml.sample` file